-ImageBuf ImageBufAlgo.rangecompress (src, useluma=False, roi=ROI.All, nthreads=0) bool ImageBufAlgo.rangecompress (dst, src, useluma=False, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.rangeexpand (src, useluma=False, roi=ROI.All, nthreads=0) bool ImageBufAlgo.rangeexpand (dst, src, useluma=False, roi=ROI.All, nthreads=0) Copy from src, compressing (logarithmically) or expanding (by the inverse of the compressive transformation)
+ImageBuf ImageBufAlgo.rangecompress (src, useluma=False, roi=ROI.All, nthreads=0) bool ImageBufAlgo.rangecompress (dst, src, useluma=False, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.rangeexpand (src, useluma=False, roi=ROI.All, nthreads=0) bool ImageBufAlgo.rangeexpand (dst, src, useluma=False, roi=ROI.All, nthreads=0) Conv from src compressing (logarithmically) or expanding (by the inverse of the compressive transformation)

-the range of pixel values.
+Copy from src, compressing (logarithmically) or expanding (by the inverse of the compressive transformation) the range of pixel values.
 Alpha and z channels are copied but not transformed.